North Carolina Barbecue (27 Iconic Restaurants, History, and More)

 Compared to some of the other restaurants we’ve shared, The Pit is more upscale.
 Here, you can find craft cocktails, elevated Southern sides, and more than just pork.

-Using only North Carolina pigs, The Pit is whole-hog and pit-cooked, located in both the warehouse district of Downtown Raleigh and on Geer St in Downtown Durham.
+Using only North Carolina pigs, The Pit is whole-hog and pit-cooked, located in both the warehouse district of Downtown Raleigh and a catering location Geer St in Downtown Durham.

 Read More: Restaurants in Raleigh